 Treatments for pets infected with fleas include:

-- Shampoos: A shampoo, or "flea bath" is a good first attack on fleas for the pet that has large numbers of fleas visible on its body.
-A flea shampoo is not intended for lasting control, usually only effective for a day or less.
-They leave little residual chemical on the animal when properly used.
+- Shampoos: A gentle soap such as Dawn is a good first attack on fleas for the pet that has large numbers of fleas visible on its body or for pets who are too young for flea preventatives.
+Flea shampoo and dips are not recommended as they they can be very irritating to your pets skin.
+They work only briefly and are not intended for lasting control, usually only effective for a day or less.

 - Spot-on treatments: These products are applied between the shoulder blades of the pet and typically last about one month.
-Effective for adult fleas, some also will inhibit larval development.
+Effective for adult fleas, some also will inhibit egg and larval development.
+Many over the counter spot-ons can actually be dangerous to your pets, and others are no longer effective.
+Consult your veterinarian to find out the best spot-on product for your pet.

 - Pills: oral or injectable medications stop the larva from emerging from the flea egg, and help break the life cycle when used in tandem with an adulticide treatment.